-Cane & Rinse 52 was edited by Darren Gargette
+Cane and Rinse 52 was edited by Darren Gargette

 Do you have an opinion about this particular game or maybe about our podcast in general?
-The why not venture into our forum and leave us your feedback.
-Whilst there you can also interact with our ever-growing and friendly community, discuss the past, present and future of videogames (and other stuff too!) and perhaps arrange some games with like-minded individuals.
+Then why not venture into our forum and leave us your feedback.
+Whilst there you could also interact with our ever-growing and friendly community, in discussing past, present and future videogames (and lots of other stuff too!) and perhaps even arrange some games with like-minded individuals.
 Sound good?
-Then come and say hello at The Official Cane & Rinse Forum.
+Come and say hello at The Cane and Rinse forum

 Here’s Darren G’s Quick Rinse of the original Half-Life (from the end of the train ride to the climax of the Resonance Cascade:

 Darren picks up from just moments before where he left off in the original Half-Life, but now in a Black Mesa rendered in Valve’s own Source engine:

 This time Darren Gargette dons his combat webbing and rolls out to silence the Black Mesa employees and take down The Freeman: